Dear Valentine,

-I thought of serving you a traditional chocolately dessert for Valentines.
+Dear Valentine; How do I love thee?
+Oh, let me count the chocolatey ways while I serve you this minty chocolate mousse.
+I thought of serving you a traditional chocolate dessert for Valentines.
 You know the one with whipped cream and red ripe berries tossed in to make the dish picture perfect.
 Then I paused.
 Is this really symbolic of the way I feel for you?
 I mean, do I consider my love for you to be ordinary.
-The same love as everyone else around me, the ones standing on the street corner, with a bouquet of red roses, they just picked up from the market, because they “had to”.
+The same love as everyone else around me.
+You know the ones I am talking about; they are standing on the street corner, with a bouquet of red roses, they just picked up from the market, because they “had to”.
 NO!
 My love for you is exciting, breathless and adventurous.
 It is anything but ordinary.
-I longed for my creation for you to be sultry, sinful and sexy.
-I want to feed you something by the spoonful that would leave you panting for more, while feeling all a little too spicy.
-I do not want ordinary or the usual token meal of affection; instead I wanted to find something new, something that not everyone would be sharing on Valentine’s Day, something exciting.

-I started my search by looking for ancient recipes using aphrodisiacs created by the Greeks.
-After all, back in the day, the Greeks were known to be the world’s wisest lovers.
-Of course they indulged in the same everyday aphrodisiacs that we are all so familiar with: oysters, red wine, chocolate, figs, honey, truffles …..
 What about the unforgotten aphrodisiacs?
-Pineapple, rosemary, mustard, carrots and mint; the step-children of aphrodisiacs.
+Pineapple, rosemary, mustard, carrots, and mint; the step-children of aphrodisiacs.
 Yes, mint!
-Alexander the Great forbid his soldiers from drinking mint tea before battle, as he wanted them to make war, not love.
+Alexander the Great forbid his soldiers from drinking mint tea before the battle, as he wanted them to make war, not love.
 Persephone, the wife of Pluto, turned the innocent and dainty nymph Mente into greenery as Pluto found her scent to be too irresistible.
-They say the secret to passion is to combine two aphrodisiacs; for you I have made this sultry chocolate mousse that has been tainted with slightly floral but sweet mint.
+They say the secret to passion is to combine two aphrodisiacs; for you, I have made this sultry chocolate mousse that has been tainted with slightly floral but sweet mint.
 The perfect Valentine indulgence for you.

 xx oo

-Recipe: Minty Chocolate Mousse
+Minty Chocolate Mousse

-Chocolate Mouse Components
+Chocolate Mousse Components

 Whipped Cream Base